tasmota/docs/docs/Scripting-Language.md

 `rapp` = append this line to MQTT (ResponseAppend)
 `wm` = contains source of web request code e.g. 0 = Sensor display (FUNC_WEB_SENSOR)

-`acp(dst src)` = copy array, if src is numeric variable or constant array dst is filled with this value
+`acp(dst src)` = copy array, if src is numeric variable or constant array dst is filled with this value, if src = sml SML decoder results are copied.

 `knx(code value)` = sends a number value to KNX